310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% bubble Shinobu smileconfident %}
 “More importantly, our live show has only just begun!
 It’s prohibited to discuss anything to do with the closing curtains this early on.”

-“Now then, let’s fire up the place and entertain all our fans~♪”
+“Come on now, let’s fire up the place and entertain all our fans~♪”
 {% endbubble %}

 {% bubble Shinobu fist %}